 However, research has identified a clear link between stress and RA, so it’s important to do what you can to manage your worries.

-For example, studies show that high stress levels can affect the immune system’s inflammatory response and lead to further joint damage.
+For example, studies show high stress levels can affect the immune system’s inflammatory response and lead to further joint damage.
 Similarly, long-term stress can increase muscle tension and intensify RA pain.

 6. Maintain a healthy weight